Relative Gieseker's problem on $F$-divided bundles: Introduction

 The absolute version of the above theorem when $X$ is smooth and $Y$ is a point was proven in \cite{Esnault-Mehta2010} in response to a problem posed by Gieseker (see \cite[\textsection 2]{Gieseker1975}).
 Recently, this result was generalized to normal proper varieties in \cite{Langer-Zhang2025}.
-Theorem \ref{main3} positively answers \cite[Question 3.2 (i)]{Esnault2013} in the case of a morphism between normal projective varieties.
+Theorem \ref{main3} positively answers \cite[Question 3.2 (i)]{Esnault2013} in the case of a morphism between from normal to smooth projective variety.
 Note that for our proof it is essential to consider normal varieties even if one is interested only in smooth varieties as in the original formulation of the question.

 The first part of the above theorem was previously unknown.
 The second part, in the case where both $X$ and $Y$ are smooth, appears in \cite{Sun-Zhang2025}, who provide a different and more involved proof.
 In the special case where $f$ is a finite genuinely ramified morphism, the second part of the above theorem was proven for smooth varieties in \cite{Biswas-Parameswaran-Kumar2025} and this result plays a crucial role in our proof.
-This is the only reason why we add the assumption on smoothness of $Y$ in the second part of Theorem \ref{main3}.
+This is the only reason why we add the assumption on smoothness of $Y$.
 Unfortunately, in the proofs of both \cite[Proposition 4.1]{Biswas-Parameswaran-Kumar2025} and \cite[Lemma 3.2]{Sun-Zhang2025}, the smoothness of $Y$ is essential, and the behaviour of \'etale fundamental groups under spreading out of a finite morphism between general normal varieties is not well understood.
 However, this assumption is not needed if $f$ has geometrically connected fibers:

 \begin{Theorem} Let $f: X\to Y$ be a proper surjective morphism of varieties defined over an algebraically closed field of positive characteristic.
 Assume that $f$ has geometrically connected fibers.
 Then $f_*: \pi^{F\sf{\textendash div}}_1(X)\to\pi^{F\sf{\textendash div}}_1(Y) $ is faithfully flat.
 Moreover, if $X$ and $Y$ are projective and $f_*: \pi^{\sf{\acute et}}_1(X)\to\pi^{\sf{\acute et}}_1(Y) $ is injective then $f_*: \pi^{F\sf{\textendash div}}_1(X)\to\pi^{F\sf{\textendash div}}_1(Y) $ is an isomorphism. \end{Theorem}